GUT-AI/gut-ai/summaries/README.rst

 The Ecosystem also proposes solutions for the automation of the Product Discovery process.
 This is significant as it speeds up the process, improves accuracy, reduces human error, and enhances scalability.
 For instance, an Education Technology (EdTech) company could build its AI infrastructure on top of the proposed Ecosystem, promoting social good and offering its services through the proposed Marketplace.

 Furthermore, the Ecosystem includes a proposed microgrid within a decentralized community, emphasizing the importance of distributed energy generation and storage.
-This is a key step towards sustainability and self-reliance.
+This is a key step towards resilience, self-sustainability and self-sufficiency.
 |br| |br|

 .. raw:: html